WhiteboxHub/WhiteboxHub-linkedin_jobs_with_vendors_extract/README.md

 # LinkedIn Jobs with Vendors Extract

 ## Overview
-`linkedin_jobs_with_vendors_extract` is a Python-based automation tool that uses **Selenium** to search for job listings on LinkedIn, extract job application links, and categorize them based on external vendor platforms like **Lever, Greenhouse, jobvite, workable,ashbyhq etc.**
+`linkedin_jobs_with_vendors_extract` is a Python-based automation tool that uses **Selenium** to search for job listings on LinkedIn, extract job application links, and categorize them based on external vendor platforms like **Lever, Greenhouse, jobvite, workday etc.**

 ## Features
 - **Automated LinkedIn Login**